andrew2020wit/bilingua-dealer/README.md

 It also has some integration with external dictionary (GoldenDict, through clipboard).

 Then I added built-in dictionary functionality, which improve user experience very much.

-Now I use it to read english books, and to learn english with "favorite example" - functionality.

-It also has some other functionality, which I don't use anymore, but which still exist here (fragments, voice-engine, the integration with external dictionary, editing).

 This application also provide a way to read books with comfort, with a good font, and the good interface (in my opinion).